Toll Roads in South Africa

-Road performance depends on how what and when maintenance id performed.
+Road performance depends on how and when maintenance is performed.
 Roads deteriorate over time due to environmental influences such as weather, ultraviolet radiation, overloading etc. Tolls are not levied on the value of the current asset (road), but only on the initial and future improvements, including operations and maintenance.
 Monies derived from taxes are used on other, non-toll-roads, including city streets.

 What are my toll fees used for?

 The tolls collected on a specific road are used to, inter alia, repay the loans obtained to finance the building, upgrading or improvement of the road.
-In addition, it provided a dedicated on-going revenue stream, which enables the road to be adequately maintained and improved, independent of tax-based revenues.
+In addition, it provided a dedicated ongoing revenue stream, which enables the road to be adequately maintained and improved, independent of tax-based revenues.

 What do I get from using a toll road?

 Toll roads are built and maintained to the highest possible standards.
 Because we uphold such standards, South Africa is recognised as a world leader in pavement technology.

 Therefore you are ensured of a smooth ride, saving you on the running costs of your vehicle and saving you time.
 Improved security ensures you a safe and pleasant journey.
 Tolls ensure that funding is available much sooner, for adding highway capacity at the right time thereby relieving congestion, reducing losses in time and productivity.